In this Article

 Last Updated on

-Not all babies will crawl at the same time.
-Babies start crawling at different times.
-Some may begin to crawl when they are just about 7 months old, while others may take close to a year to begin any kind of movement.
+All babies develop and achieve milestones at their own pace, the same stands true for crawling too!
+Babies may start crawling at different times.
+Some may begin to crawl when they are just about 7 months old while others may take close to a year to begin any kind of movement.
 Their styles of crawling may vary as well.
 Some babies slide their entire body along the floor at times or combine crawling with rolling their body around.
-Some crawl a bit and sit and crawl a bit and sit again.
-Therefore, if you are imagining there is an ideal crawling style your kid will adhere to, then you should know that he may not follow the ideals.
+While the others crawl a bit and sit then crawl a bit more and sit again.
+So if you were thinking that there’s an ideal crawling style your baby will adhere to, then that may not happen!

-With all these unique and strange styles of moving around that babies seem to adopt, your kid might be one of those who has learnt to crawl backwards.
-Since crawling backwards is not common, hence you may get worried.
+With all the unique and unusual styles of moving around that babies tend to adopt if your baby is one of those who has learnt to crawl backwards, you’re likely to worry since crawling backwards is not common.
 But put your mind to rest, as it is not a sign of any disorder as such.
-Many kids tend to crawl in such a manner before understanding the proper way of doing it.
-But with time, your child will learn to crawl the right way.
+Many babies tend to crawl in such a manner before understanding the proper way of doing it and it’s alright.
+Crawling backwards is easier than crawling ahead, which is why most babies opt for the former.
+If a baby feels that her arms are stronger than legs, she may scoot backwards.
+And it’s perfectly normal, you don’t need to worry.
+With time, your little one will learn to crawl in the right manner.

 Many doctors and paediatricians focus on the crawling aspect of a child.
-This is the stage when a baby starts getting aware of how his limbs function and how to use them together in coordination.
-The aspect of crawling is a strong sign of a baby’s motor skills being developed in the appropriate manner.
-But it isn’t as simple as it seems as the baby takes his own time in putting it all together.
+This is the stage when a baby starts becoming aware of how her limbs function and how to use them together in coordination.
+The aspect of crawling is a strong sign of a baby’s motor skills being developed in an appropriate manner.
+But it isn’t as simple as it seems as the baby takes her own time in putting it all together.
 And this could result in a backward crawling style.
 Here are some possible reasons why a baby may start crawling backwards:

-- As your baby grows, you might have observed him using his arms a lot more as he learnt to support himself.
-This dependency on his arms tends to result in a crawling style that makes use of the arms the most.
+- As your baby grows, you might have observed her using her arms a lot more as she learnt to support herself.
+This dependency on the arms tends to result in a crawling style that makes use of the arms the most.
 This strength of the arms manifests in the form of pushing instead of pulling ahead, which results in a backward movement.

-- Many mothers do undertake the exercises of letting their baby rest on the tummy and encouraging them to use his arms to lift himself up as well as support his neck.
+- Many mothers do undertake the exercises of letting their babies rest on the tummy and encouraging them to use their arms to lift themselves up as well as support their neck.
 This ends up in the upper body developing the strength that’s needed and the baby knows that as well.
 Therefore, the initial crawling generally starts depending a lot on the upper body instead of the legs.

-- Since all the strength is primarily focused on the upper part of the torso, your baby might need some time to understand the mechanics of crawling and start pushing his body ahead with his legs.
-The backward movement might be quite good as well, getting him to reach the point he wants to.
-But sooner or later, he might realise the necessity and benefits of crawling forward as his legs start getting stronger.
+- Since all the strength is primarily focused on the upper part of the torso, your baby might need some time to understand the mechanics of crawling and start pushing her body ahead with her legs.
+The backward movement might be quite good as well, getting her to reach the point she wants to.
+But sooner or later, she might realise the necessity and benefits of crawling forward as her legs start getting stronger.

 How to Help Your Infant Crawl Forward